 Employment Violations In The Pharmaceutical Industry

 Workers in the pharmaceutical industry suffer from employment violations every day.
-Multiple laws protect victims of wrongful termination, discrimination, sexual harassment, and retaliation, including federal, New Jersey, and New York laws.
+Pharma companies cannot violate whistleblower, wrongful termination, discrimination, sexual harassment, or retaliation laws.

 Know Your Rights

 Laws in New York and New Jersey protect pharmaceutical employees, including pharma reps, from discrimination, wrongful termination, sexual harassment, retaliation, and hostile work environments.

 Federal and state laws offer strong protections for whistleblowers who face retaliation.
 Wage and hour laws also provide protections against denied overtime wages and other forms of wage theft.

 If your employer has committed employment violations, contact pharma lawyer Charles Joseph for a free consultation to determine whether you have a case.

 Employment laws protect pharmaceutical representatives at work.
 Pharma reps work under different conditions than employees at corporate offices.
 For example, pharma reps may face harassment from doctors or from their supervisor during ride alongs.

 In certain instances, different laws apply to pharmaceutical sales representatives.
 But pharma reps still receive protections from discrimination, sexual harassment, wrongful termination, and retaliation.